 Being a true eagle’s nest at 1,800 m of altitude, Chamois has been inserted among the ‘Pearls of the Alps’, an award given to the most virtuous mountain municipalities for environmental sustainability and soft mobility.
 It is a spot out of time where cars can’t be run: a quiet place suitable for families, couples and all those willing to live according to the rhythms of an authentic environment.

 Chamois can be reached only on foot or by a comfy cableway.
 And the lucky ones can even try a landing in the small mountain airport.

 WHAT TO SEE

-● The town centre, that is to say the hamlet of Corgnolaz, a car-free area with wood and stone building and tiny streets.
+● The town centre, the hamlet of Corgnolaz, is a car-free area with wood and stone buildings and tiny streets.

 ● Saint Pantaléon parish church: originally built in 1681, it was enlarged and transformed in 1838, when it assumed the actual structure, with the bell tower facing East and the presbytery with an octagonal dome and vault facing West.

 Is there anything more natural than a car-free town?
 Should you prefer not to use the cablecar, you can reach Chamois by going through the old mule track and its 93 bends!
 Or, easier, from La Magdeleine, through an easy and flat path.

 To admire Chamois from a higher point of view and without taking the chairlift you can walk along the Ru des Novalles, a panoramic irrigation canal dating back to the Middle Age.